 Republicans have a great opportunity to take back the House of Representatives, and the equation would dramatically shift just by that happening.

-Now they're important.
+Republicans, now they're important.

-Senate races we've got to follow.
+Senate races, we've got to follow.

-You've got starting with Florida, Starting with Georgia, North Carolina, South Carolina, New Hampshire, then you've got Ohio, then you've got Wisconsin, Ron Johnson will join us later in the program today, and then you've got Arizona.
+You've got starting with Florida, starting with Georgia, North Carolina, South Carolina, New Hampshire, then you've got Ohio, then you've got Wisconsin.

 They act like this has never been tried before because it's never happened in their lifetime.